Movanna/database_population/README.md

 # database_population
-**Python scripts for populating a PostgreSQL database for a digital edition, for dealing with humanist data and for creating all the infrastructure for the project's workflow, such as XML and image files.**
+**Python scripts for populating a PostgreSQL database for a digital edition, for dealing with humanist data and for creating all the infrastructure for the project's workflow, such as XML files and image files.**

-The database belongs to an edition project which publishes the works of the Finnish author and politician **Leo Mechelin** (1839–1914).
-The edition contains tens of thousands of texts, which will be published on a website and to some extent also as e-books and in print.
+The database belongs to an edition project which publishes the works of the Finnish author and politician **Leo Mechelin** (1839–1914): [the digital archive Leo Mechelin – Pro lege](https://leomechelin.fi).
+The edition contains tens of thousands of texts, which are published on a website and to some extent also as e-books and in print.
 The main purpose of the project is to make historical texts and archive material accessible online by digitizing, transcribing and translating documents and by presenting them in a meaningful context.

-The PostgreSQL database is part of a **generic digital edition platform**, managed by the Society of Swedish Literature in Finland (see https://github.com/slsfi/digital_edition_documentation/wiki).
-If you're planning to publish an XML-based online edition, this is an open source project that might be of interest.
+The PostgreSQL database is part of a [Generic Digital Edition Platform](https://github.com/slsfi/digital_edition_documentation/wiki), managed by the Society of Swedish Literature in Finland.
+If you're planning to publish an XML-based online edition of archive material or historical texts, this is an open source project that might be of interest.

 The database contains information about editions (i.e. collections of texts), texts, manuscripts, facsimiles (i.e. images of the original documents), editorial texts and persons related to the texts.
 Contrary to the earlier projects using the same digital edition platform (and thus database), this project is bilingual (Swedish/Finnish), so some changes were made to the original database schema in order to accommodate translations.
 The current schema is in digital_edition_database_schema.sql.